 “Finally I have enjoyed everything I have done and I intend to stay positive, keep healthy, exercise, keep fit, and do a lot more… ”

-Note Written after the 2018 Melbourne: Ian has well and truly reached his “Magic Mark” of 25 Melbournes and having completed 28, is now closing in on 30.
+Note Written before the 2021 Melbourne: Ian has well and truly reached his “Magic Mark” of 25 Melbournes and having completed 29, is now closing in on 30.
+Here is a recent newspaper article on Ian.

 Bruce Hargreaves S0039